nygeog/assignment/README.md

 * revol_bal - Total credit revolving balanceTotal credit revolving balance
 * total_pymnt - Payments received to date for total amount funded
 * loan_status - Current status of the loan

+# Part 1 Data Exploration and Evaluation
+  clean columns, carry forward
+      ‘loan_amnt’, ‘funded_amnt’, ‘term’, ‘int_rate’, ‘grade’,
+      ‘annual_inc’, ‘issue_d’, ‘dti’, ‘revol_bal’, ‘total_pymnt’,
+      ‘loan_status’
+  perform any necessary cleaning and aggregations to explore and better understand the dataset.

+  Describe any assumptions you made to handle null variables and outliers.

+  Describe the distributions of the features.

+  Include two data visualizations and two summary statistics to support these findings.

+#     Part 2 Business Analysis
+  Assume a 36 month investment period for each loan, and exclude loans with less than 36 months of data available.
+1) What percentage of loans has been fully paid?
+2) When bucketed by year of origination and grade, which cohort has the highest rate of defaults?
+Here you may assume that any loan which was not fully paid had “defaulted”.
+3) When bucketed by year of origination and grade, what annualized rate of return have these loans generated on average?

+      For simplicity, use the following approximation:
+      Annualized rate of return = (total_pymnt / funded_amnt) ^ (1/3) - 1

+# Part 3 Modeling
+    build a logistic regression model to predict loan defaults Assume that
+      (i) you are given the ability to invest in each loan independently (ii) you invest immediately following loan origination and hold to maturity (36 months)
+      (iii) all loan fields that would be known upon origination are made available to you.

+    Was the model effective?
+Explain how you validated your model and describe how you measure the performance of the model.